How to Move/Transfer Windows 11/10 to New Hard Drive (HDD/SSD) | 2022 Full Guide - Qiling

 Change BIOS boot order, set computer to boot from new hard drive

-If you need to repartition the old hard drive or make full use of the space on both new and old hard drives, Qiling Partition Master with its partition Windows 10 features can help.
+If you need to re-partition an old hard drive or make full use of the space on both new and old hard drives, Qiling Partition Master's features can help, allowing you to partition Windows 10 effectively.

 Solution 2.
 Transfer Windows 10 To Another HDD/SSD With Windows System Image Tool